plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 * Server logs only keep a limited amount of traffic data so you need a way to archive them before they are deleted.

 ## Are server-side analytics a realistic alternative to Google Analytics for the average website?

+Google Analytics is the most popular client-side analytics tool on the web.
+It is installed on more than half of all websites.
+From speaking to many website owners over the last few weeks, server logs, in general, are not seen as an ideal replacement for Google Analytics by most.

 Some web hosting packages may come with server logs pre-installed and ready to use.
 For most of the others, it is a bit more complicated process to get them set up.